CarrieForle/CustomTranslationSilksong/docs/reference/README.md

 - The translation files containing the translation texts.
 They come in multiple formats, and can be more than one files.
 An example is [`entry.json`](#entryjson).
 - Metadata that describes the language you're translating as well as configuration.
 They're written in [`metadata.json`](metadata/README.md).

+> [!NOTE]
-In all cases, you don't have to prepare these files from the ground up.
+> In all cases, you don't have to prepare these files from the ground up.
 You can start translating right away by [exporting translation files](#Export) and modifying those.

+Additionally, you can prepare font files in case the language is not supported by the original fonts.
+See [assets](#asset)

 # Translation File Format